 The triangle pattern is considered to be a continuation chart pattern which means that the prior trend will continue after the formation of this chart pattern.

+The formation of a triangle pattern includes at least five touches of support and resistance.
 It involves prices moving in the tighter and tighter range in a triangle pattern which shows the battle between the bears and bulls.

 The triangle pattern is mainly of three types- symmetrical pattern, ascending triangle, and descending triangles.

-In this blog we will be discussing ascending and descending triangles and how to trade with them:
+In this blog, we will be discussing ascending and descending triangles and how to trade with them:

 What is the Ascending Triangle?

 The ascending triangle is formed in an uptrend and indicates a continuation of the uptrend.
+It is formed as a right-angled triangle with resistance and a slope of higher lows.
+The resistance does not allow the prices of the securities to move upward.

+The higher lows show that the buying pressure has increased.
 This pattern clearly indicates that the market moves higher as the higher lows are formed heading toward the resistance line.

 This indicates the strength of bulls and bulls are willing to pay more for the stock.